MasahideMori-SimpleAppli/delta_trace_studio/README.md

 ## Overview

 This is the official editor for [DeltaTraceDB](https://github.com/MasahideMori-SimpleAppli/delta_trace_db), which is currently being developed as open source.
 This is a Flutter project, so please compile and use it in your preferred environment.

+Please note that in the current version, if you edit the database directly in the editor, the editing history cannot be output as a log.
+If you need to keep all changes, create a query, run it, and save the query.

 ## Support